kevinvongmany/aws-ccp-training/002 Technology.md

 ### Redshift Serverless
 Option that means you don't need to manage infrastructure

+## Firehose
+Capture, transform and load data streams into AWS data stores.
+Resources scale automatically based on data volumes.
+Real-time data processing.
+Integrates well with Lambda to assist with transforming data.
+No shards so it doesn't retain data.
+Use cases:
+- Data Lake (huge data repository)
+- Real-time analytics
+- Log data
+- Telemetry/IoT data

 ## Athena
 Allows querying of S3 objects using SQL.
-Serverless model, pay per query.
+Serverless model, pay per query and TB scanned.
+No ETL processes required.
+Good for querying log files, or cost explorer reports.

 ## Glue
-ETL (Extract, transform and load) service that preps the data for future analysis.
+ETL (Extract, transform and load) service that preps the data for future analysis and machine learning.
+Works with services such as:
+- S3
+- DynamoDB
+- RDS
+- Redshift
+- Kinesis

 ## Kinesis
 Realtime analytics for videos and streaming data.
 A family of services.
 Can also build custom apps too related to realtime analytics.